bahrus/if-diff/README.md

 if-diff adds an extra conditional on displaying the contents -- it only displays content when the content scrolls or is clicked into view.  if-diff also goes to some lengths to make the resulting DOM structure as flat as possible.
 It does this by way of [lazy-mt](https://github.com/bahrus/lazy-mt).

+if-diff also allows media queries to serve as an additional criteria.

 ## Syntax

 The simplest, client-centric approach to using if-diff is demonstrated below: